-Parking lot lighting is a serious consideration for business owners, and it’s an issue which practically demands the help of technical experts nowadays.
+Parking lot lighting is a serious consideration for business owners.
+And it’s an issue which practically demands the help of technical experts nowadays.
 Long ago were the times when parking lot lighting was handled much like an inconsequential afterthought.
 Neglect in providing adequate lighting in parking lots has been the basis of more than a few lawsuits.
-In most instances, owners are accused of failing to maintain proper illumination in matters of security.
+In most instances, owners fail to maintain proper illumination in matters of security.

-Parking structures that are at least ten years old should be evaluated, since lighting design was a low priority at the time of construction.
+Evaluating parking structures that are at least ten years old is a must.
+Since lighting design was a low priority at the time of construction.
 Aesthetics were the primary concern then, but now safety and security are chief considerations in parking lot lighting.

-- Distribution: Is the parking lot lighting consistent throughout the area that needs to be illuminated?
+- Distribution: Is the parking lot lighting consistent throughout the area?

 - Intensity: Are the lights as bright as they need to be in order to provide adequate security?

-- Color: Does the parking lot lighting render colors accurately enough for people to be able to find their vehicles at night?
+- Color: Does the parking lot lighting render colors accurately.
+Enough so for people to be able to find their vehicles at night?

 - Efficiency: How much light is provided by the lighting system per watt of electricity?

 There are quite a few kinds of lamps that are typically in use in parking lot lighting systems that are outdoors.
 The following is information about some of them: